-- 1. On behalf of the Secretary of State for Defence, I hereby give you notice of the information or assets connected with, or arising from, the referenced Contract that constitute classified material. - 2.
-Aspects that constitute classified material, including UK OFFICIAL-SENSITIVE for the purpose of DEFCON 660, are specified below.
+1. On behalf of the Secretary of State for Defence, I hereby give you notice of the information or assets connected with, or arising from, the referenced Contract that constitute classified material.

+2. Aspects that constitute OFFICIAL-SENSITIVE for the purpose of DEFCON 660 are specified below.
 These aspects must be fully safeguarded.
-The enclosed "Security Conditions" outlines the minimum measures required to safeguard UK OFFICIAL SENSITIVE assets and information:
+The enclosed Security Condition outlines the minimum measures required to safeguard OFFICIAL-SENSITIVE assets and information.